 \label{sec:gas:crossover}

-Once the two parents are selected for breeding, they combine their chromosomes and produce two children, bringing the number of individuals in the population back to $N$.
-The combination of chromosomes is carried out using a crossover operator, thereby generating two offspring having characteristics derived from both parents.
-It allows a mixing of genes and a potential accumulation of positive mutations.
+Once the two parents have been selected for breeding, they combine their chromosomes and produce two children, bringing the number of individuals in the population back to $N$.
+The combination of chromosomes is carried out using a crossover operator, thereby generating two offspring that have characteristics derived from both parents.
+This allows the mixing of genes, and the potential accumulation of positive mutations.
 The evaluated crossover operators are the following:

 \begin{itemize}

-\item Single-point crossover \citep{Goldberg1989}: the genes located after a randomly chosen point within the chromosome are exchanged in between the two parents.
+\item Single-point crossover \citep{Goldberg1989}: The genes located after a randomly chosen point within the chromosome are exchanged between the two parents.

-\item Two-point crossover: similar to the single-point crossover, but with two intersections defining the segments to be exchanged.
-It is considered more efficient than the previous \citep{Beasley1993a}.
+\item Two-point crossover: Similar to the single-point crossover, but with two intersections defining the segments to be exchanged.
+This is considered to be more efficient than the previous method \citep{Beasley1993a}.

-\item Multiple-point crossover \citep{DeJong1975a}: a generalization of the previous, with a number of crossover points up to the number of genes.
+\item Multiple-point crossover \citep{DeJong1975a}: A generalization of the previous method, with any number of crossover points up to the number of genes.

-\item Uniform crossover \citep{Syswerda1989}: for each gene of the chromosome, it is randomly chosen to exchange or not the values between the parents.
+\item Uniform crossover \citep{Syswerda1989}: For each gene of the chromosome, a random decision is made to exchange the values between the parents or not.

-\item Binary-like crossover \citep{Haupt2004}: in order to reproduce the behaviour present in the canonical crossover algorithm, which is applied to a binary representation of the genes \citep{Goldberg1989, Goldberg1990a, Herrera1998a}, \citet{Haupt2004} propose an operator that combines the standard crossover operation with an interpolation approach.
-The genes located after a crossover point are exchanged, but the gene located at the intersection is modified according to:
+\item Binary-like crossover \citep{Haupt2004}: In order to reproduce the behavior present in the canonical crossover algorithm, which is applied to a binary representation of the genes \citep{Goldberg1989, Goldberg1990a, Herrera1998a}, \citet{Haupt2004} propose an operator that combines the standard crossover operation with an interpolation approach.
+The genes located after a crossover point are exchanged, but the gene located at the intersection is modified according to the following:

 \begin{equation}